Poverty among Children Under Five Years of Age

 Available Services

 Links to many services for children are available through the New Jersey Department of Health, [http://nj.gov/health/fhs/index.shtml Division of Family Health Services].
-New Jersey's 24/7 Family Health Line can help NJ residents locate a variety of services for New Jersey children.
+New Jersey's [https://www.nj.gov/health/fhs/primarycare/family-health-line/ Family Health Line] provides information and referrals for health screening and treatment and offers help on a wide variety of other topics.
 Call 1-800-328-3838.
 Children without health insurance may be eligible for no cost or low cost insurance through [http://www.njfamilycare.org/ NJ FamilyCare].
 For information, call 1-800-701-0710.
-The New Jersey Department of Human Services, [http://www.state.nj.us/humanservices/dfd/home/index.html Division of Family Development] provides many links to services and programs that assist low income children and their families.
-These services include: WorkFirst NJ; Temporary Assistance for Needy Families (TANF); child support; emergency assistance; NJ Medicaid; and Food Stamps.
+The New Jersey Department of Human Services, [http://www.state.nj.us/humanservices/dfd/home/index.html Division of Family Development] provides services and programs that assist low income children and their families, including child care assistance, child support enforcement, food assistance, and cash assistance.

 More Resources